 The patient who needs this remedy has always tried to meet the expectations of others perfectly.
 Naturally, the expectation that others will eventually give him free rein to do what he wants never happens.
 So he waits his whole life and becomes more and more resigned.
 Life becomes more of a plague than a challenge.

-These were a few critical remedies from which it becomes clear that the process of illness and aging is significantly connected with the person’s attitude towards his life.
+These were a few critical remedies from which it becomes clear that illness and aging are significantly connected with the person’s attitude towards his life.
 When life becomes an exciting challenge, one’s motivation is quite different.

-Those who have been reading between the lines will have noticed that the remedies described above have a relationship to each other and show the varying intensity of the problem.
-This can easily be seen with the remedies Acidum fluoricum, Argentum nitricum, and Selenium.
+Those who have been reading between the lines will have noticed that the remedies described above have a relationship and show the varying intensity of the problem.
+This can be seen with the remedies Acidum fluoricum, Argentum nitricum, and Selenium.